paulhuggett/rld-visited/README.md

 - nullptr → Busy → Symbol *
 - nullptr → Busy → CompilationRef *
-- CompilationRef * → Busy → symbol *
+- CompilationRef * → Busy → Symbol *
 - CompilationRef * → Busy → CompilationRef *
 - Symbol * → Busy → Symbol *
+- CompilationRef → Symbol *

 Notes:

 1. State changes from an undef-symbol to Busy and back to the same or a different symbol.
 2. We can go from a CompilationRef to a Symbol or to a different archdef (with an earlier position).
+3. The transition from CompilationRef * to Symbol * occurs when all of the CompilationRef entries have been “discovered” and a new pass for the front-end is being built.
+This makes a transition via the Busy state unnecessary.

 ## Examples